thomsen85/droneNET/README.md

 # DroneNET for Stormworks (WIP)
 ## Stormworks drone management
-Small project for me to create a drone net within the game "Stormworks: Build and Rescue".
+Small project create a drone net within the game "Stormworks: Build and Rescue".
 ### Built with django

 Landing page